Clonmel: Festivals

 For nine days from the first weekend of July, the town hosts the annual Clonmel Junction Festival.
 It consists of a mix of street theatre, rock, traditional and world music.
-Several international acts visit the festival each year.
-In the last few years, young local bands have also had an opportunity to showcase their talents.
-Children from local schools and community groups are encouraged to participate with support from local artists.
+Children from local schools and community groups have previously been invited to participate with support from local artists.

-Finding a Voice is a festival that is held around International Women's Day, 8 March.
+"Finding a Voice" is a festival that is held around International Women's Day, 8 March.
 It presents performances of music by female composers.

-Clonmel is home to the International Film Festival Ireland, which focuses on independent films.
+The town is home to the International Film Festival Ireland, which focuses on independent films.
 Its inaugural event was during September 2009 and ran for five days.
-It has become an annual event, occurring every September.
+It subsequently became an annual event, occurring every September.
 The 2010 event expanded to include a Youth Film Festival, that showcased locally made short films.

-The Clonmel Busking festival runs for four days every August.
-It provides free music events during the day in Clonmel town centre, while at night a number of concerts take place in various venues throughout the town.
+Clonmel's busking festival runs for four days every August.
+It provides free music events during the day in the town centre, while at night a number of concerts take place in venues throughout the town.